nihaomiao/MICCAI22_ADN/README.md

 ADN
 ====

-The Pytorch implementation of our MICCAI22 paper "Asymmetry Disentanglement Network for Interpretable Acute Ischemic Stroke Infarct Segmentation in Non-Contrast CT Scans".
+The Pytorch implementation of our MICCAI22 paper [Asymmetry Disentanglement Network for Interpretable Acute Ischemic Stroke Infarct Segmentation in Non-Contrast CT Scans](https://arxiv.org/pdf/2206.15445.pdf).

 (This reprository is still under development.)